Skip to content

 Accessing Policies & Workflows

-Note: The policies you see include both Mandatory policies (enforced organization-wide) and Optional policies (that can be enabled at the project level).
-To configure organization-wide policy settings, see Global Policy Settings.
+The policies you see include both Mandatory policies (enforced organization-wide) and Optional policies (enabled at the project level).
+To configure organization-wide settings, see Global Policy Settings.

 Understanding Policy Types